koral--/android-gradle-localization-plugin/README.md

  * `IF_TAGS_ABSENT` - Brackets aren't escaped if text contains tags.
 Eg.
    &lt;b&gt;bold&lt;/b&gt; will be passed without change, but "if x&lt;4 then…" becomes "if x&amp;lt;4 then…".
    See [JSoup](http://jsoup.org) - library used to detect tags
+* `tagEscapingStrategyColumnName` - default=unset (no column), name of the column containing non-default tag escaping strategy, if cell is non-empty then strategy defined there is used instead of global one

 #### CSV format:
 * `csvStrategy` - default=`null` (library default strategy, equivalent of